-Our Pistachio Pesto recipe is a versatile and elevates pasta, sandwiches, salads, pizza, and bread; this sauce is tasty and easy to make, and it’s ready in 15 minutes!
+Pistachio Pesto – Our pesto recipe is a versatile sauce that elevates pasta, sandwiches, salads, pizza, and bread; it is tasty and easy to make, and it’s ready in 15 minutes!

 WHAT YOU NEED TO MAKE THIS RECIPE